 Mitigation actions reduce or eliminate long-term risk and are different from actions taken to prepare for or respond to hazard events.
 Mitigation activities lessen or eliminate the need for preparedness or response resources in the future.

 About Hazard Mitigation

-The NH HSEM Planning Section administrates the Hazard Mitigation Assistance Programs.
-The Section assists with the development of comprehensive hazard mitigation plans for communities to determine their risk, vulnerabilities, and probability of occurrence of natural, man-made, and technological hazards.
-The Plans then also consider a comprehensive range of hazard mitigation actions which reduce the likelihood of occurrence and/or reduce the impacts of disasters.
+The NH HSEM Mitigation & Recovery Section administrates the Hazard Mitigation Assistance Programs.
+The Section assists with the development of comprehensive hazard mitigation plans for communities to determine their risk, vulnerabilities, and probability of occurrence of natural, human-made, and technological hazards.
+The Plans then also consider a comprehensive range of hazard mitigation actions that reduce the likelihood of occurrence and/or reduce the impacts of disasters.
 Hazard Mitigation Projects are then considered, funded, and implemented across the state in accordance with the State’s and Community’s Plans and Goals.

 Examples of mitigation actions: